w4se05/Kitchen-Tool-Web/README.md

 # Kitchen Tool Web: Real-Time Object Detection with Wiki Lookup

-A real-time computer vision web app built with Streamlit that uses OpenCV’s DNN with MobileNet SSD to detect common kitchen tools from a webcam feed.
+A real-time computer vision web app built with Streamlit that uses OpenCV with Ultralytics' YOLOv11 to detect common kitchen tools from a webcam feed.
 Detected classes are presented alongside confidence scores, with quick links to a “Wiki” page for additional information.

 Click here for [how to download and run](#getting-started)